Low-density lipoprotein: Direct measurement of LDL particle concentrations

-There are several competing methods for measurement of lipoprotein particle concentrations and size.
-The evidence is that the NMR methodology (developed, automated & greatly reduced in costs while improving accuracy as pioneered by Jim Otvos and associates) results in a 22-25% reduction in cardiovascular events within one year, contrary to the longstanding claims by many in the medical industry that the superiority over existing methods was weak, even by statements of some proponents.
+There are several competing methods for measuring lipoprotein particle concentrations and size.
+The evidence is that the NMR methodology (developed, automated and significantly reduced in costs while improving accuracy as pioneered by Jim Otvos and associates) results in a 22-25% reduction in cardiovascular events within one year, contrary to the longstanding claims by many in the medical industry that the superiority over existing methods was weak, even by statements of some proponents.

-Since the later 1990s, because of the development of NMR measurements, it has been possible to clinically measure lipoprotein particles at lower cost [under $80 US (including shipping) & is decreasing; versus the previous costs of >$400 to >$5,000] and higher accuracy.
-There are two other assays for LDL particles, however, like LDL-C, most only estimate LDL particle concentrations.
+Since the later 1990s, because of the development of NMR measurements, it has been possible to clinically measure lipoprotein particles at lower cost [under $80 US (including shipping) and is decreasing versus the previous costs of >$400 to >$5,000] and higher accuracy.
+There are two other assays for LDL particles; however, most estimate only LDL particle concentrations like LDL-C.

-Direct LDL particle measurement by NMR was mentioned by the ADA and ACC, in a 28 March 2008 joint consensus statement, as having advantages for predicting individual risk of atherosclerosis disease events, but the statement noted that the test is less widely available, is more expensive [about $13.00 US (2015 without insurance coverage) from some labs which use the Vantera Analyzer].
-Debate continues that it is "...unclear whether LDL particle size measurements add value to measurement of LDL-particle concentration", though outcomes have always tracked LDL particle, not LDL-C, concentrations.
+The ADA and ACC mentioned direct LDL particle measurement by NMR in a 28 March 2008 joint consensus statement, as having advantages for predicting individual risk of atherosclerosis disease events, but the statement noted that the test is less widely available, is more expensive [about $13.00 US (2015 without insurance coverage) from some labs which use the Vantera Analyzer].
+Debate continues that it is "...unclear whether LDL particle size measurements add value to the measurement of LDL-particle concentration", though outcomes have continuously tracked LDL particle, not LDL-C, concentrations.

-Using NMR, the total LDL particle concentrations, in nmol/L plasma, are typically subdivided by percentiles referenced to the 5,382 men and women, not on any lipid medications, who are participating in the MESA trial.
+Using NMR, the total LDL particle concentrations in nmol/L plasma are typically subdivided by percentiles referenced to the 5,382 men and women participating in the MESA trial who are not on any lipid medications.

+LDL particle concentration can also be measured by measuring the concentration of the protein ApoB, based on the generally accepted principle that each LDL or VLDL particle carries one ApoB molecule.

 Optimal ranges

-The LDL particle concentrations are typically categorized by percentiles, <20%, 20–50%, 50th–80th%, 80th–95% and >95% groups of the people participating and being tracked in the MESA trial, a medical research study sponsored by the United States National Heart, Lung, and Blood Institute.
+The LDL particle concentrations are typically categorized by percentiles, <20%, 20–50%, 50th–80th%, 80th–95%, and >95% groups of the people participating and being tracked in the MESA trial, a medical research study sponsored by the United States National Heart, Lung, and Blood Institute.

-The lowest incidence of atherosclerotic events over time occurs within the <20% group, with increased rates for the higher groups.
+Over time, the lowest incidence of atherosclerotic events occurs within the <20% group, with increased rates for the higher groups.
 Multiple other measures, including particle sizes, small LDL particle concentrations, large total and HDL particle concentrations, along with estimations of insulin resistance pattern and standard cholesterol lipid measurements (for comparison of the plasma data with the estimation methods discussed above) are also routinely provided.